 The primary educator of the child is the parent.
 The more familiar the parent is with the faith, and the more the family engages in the practices and traditions of the faith, the more the child thrives and feels confident in the promises faith offers.
-For adults not raising children the best educator is the soul.
-Follow your spirit and feed its curiosity.

 - Good News Bible.
 A wonderful translation with delightful illustrations